apurvi96/Java_Args_Clean_Code/README.md

     * Integer, Double, String, Boolean - Set the default or user provided value to these datatypes.

 Implemented following OOPs concepts:<br>
-    * Polymorphism -function overloading and overridding to allow methods that perform similar or closely related functions to be accessed through a common name
+    * Polymorphism -Consoverloading and overridding to allow methods that perform similar or closely related functions to be accessed through a common name
     * Abstraction - Objects of class hide their data behind abstractions and provide functions to operate over them.
     * Modularity - Seperate classes to represent different functionalities and each method implements single functiona
     * Encapsulation - Relate